Bilal-067/Simple-Calculator/README.md

 User-Friendly Output: Clear prompts are given for user inputs, and the result of the operation is clearly displayed.

 This code provides a simple and functional calculator program that handles basic arithmetic operations and errors.
 It uses fundamental Python features like input(), try-except, and conditional statements to achieve its functionality.

+Thanks for the Codsoft team for giving this opportunity to be a part of this journey.

 Output->